zanllp/sd-webui-infinite-image-browsing/README-en.md

 ## Key Features
 - Multi-tab and multi-pane like Chrome and VS Code.
 Create tabs and preview multiple folders, move files between panes.
 - Supports using 'walk' mode to browse images, automatically loading the next folder `(similar to os.walk)`, allowing you to browse all images without paging.
 Tested to work properly with over 27,000 files.
-- It supports searching images using prompt, model, lora, etc. The used tags will be listed and tag pairs input prompt and tag translation are supported.
+- It supports searching images using prompt, model, lora, etc. The used tags will be listed.
+Supports auto completion and translation of tags.
 Moreover, image search can be completed instantly.
 - View image generation information, send images to other tabs, optional thumbnail preview, full-screen preview, and move.
 - Preview based on the file tree structure, supports basic file operations as well as multi-select deletion/moving.